Tracy has been working in the field of education for many years specializing in both Waldorf and Montessori methodologies.

 - How to use a dustpan.

-7. When requesting that your child do something, state it in a detailed way, “clean your room” is vague but “pick up all your toy cars” is specific.
-“Get ready for bed is general” but “brush your teeth” is specific.
-Even brush your teeth may have to be broken down into “please get your tooth brush” etc.
+When requesting that your child do something, state it in a detailed way, “clean your room” is vague but “pick up all your toy cars” is specific.
+“Get ready for bed" is general but “brush your teeth” is specific.
+Even brushing your teeth may have to be broken down into “please get your toothbrush,” etc.

-8. Mixed age classrooms in Montessori Schools replicate the sibling home environment.
+Mixed-age classrooms in Montessori Schools replicate the sibling home environment.
 When an older sibling teaches a younger sibling, the benefits are compound.
 Beyond the bonding that takes place between the two siblings, the learning for each of them is mutually beneficial.
-If one child has mastered making a peanut butter and jelly sandwich, that is one level of accomplishment, but if he then teaches this skill to a younger sibling he has to convert the knowledge into a lesson which requires an even more advanced set of skills.
+If one child has mastered making a peanut butter and jelly sandwich, that is one level of accomplishment, but if he then teaches this skill to a younger sibling he has to convert the knowledge into a lesson that requires an even more advanced set of skills.
 This is a win-win for all involved.

 A man who acts by himself, who expends his strength on his own actions, conquers himself, increases his strength, and perfects himself.
 If men of the future are to be strong, they must be independent and free

-YOU CAN: Have a child accessible broom, dust pan, child safe window cleaning supplies and have a ‘can do’ attitude.
+Have a child-accessible broom, dustpan, child-safe window cleaning supplies, and have a ‘can do’ attitude.

-10. Montessori schools offer an international multicultural approach which can be easily incorporated into the home by cooking international foods, reading stories from other cultures and modeling a tolerance for differences.
+Montessori schools offer an international multicultural approach that can be easily incorporated into the home by cooking international foods, reading stories from other cultures and modeling a tolerance for differences.
 This philosophy is on trend with the direction technology is taking the world.

-11. Montessori classrooms not only have a variety of fine art on the walls, it is often rotated throughout the year.
+Montessori classrooms not only have a variety of fine art on the walls, but it is also often rotated throughout the year.
 This is an easy, yet effective way to introduce art appreciation and create a sense of beauty in the environment.

-YOU CAN: Buy a fine art calendar and hang it or frame the artwork itself and rotate the images.
-Place the artwork low where you child can see it.
-Each time you change the art work you can discuss the new image with your child.
+Buy a fine art calendar and hang it or frame the artwork itself and rotate the images.
+Place the artwork low where your child can see it.
+Each time you change the artwork you can discuss the new image with your child.

 Montessori kids cook!
 Cook with your kids.
-Invite you child to participate with you anytime you are making something and you have time to teach it, it may take longer and be messier but it is worth it.
-Maria Montessori states “if teaching is to be effective with young children it must assist them to advance on the way to independence”
+Invite your child to participate with you anytime you are making something and you have time to teach it, it may take longer and be messier but it is worth it.
+Maria Montessori states “if teaching is to be effective with young children it must assist them to advance on the way to independence.”